-In raising my daughter, I was surprised to find that most American parenting “experts” were focused almost exclusively on the psychology of the child despite the fact that all relationships are a two-way thing — two psyches interacting in a complicated way.
-I believe we too often fail to appreciate the mother’s psychology – her very real pain, her feelings, her needs – when considering childbirth and postpartum life.
-When we remain child-focused, we forget that relationships always involve (at least) two sets of needs that interact and negotiate with one another in a unique way.
-There can therefore be no one-size-fits-all recommendation for hot topics like breastfeeding, co-sleeping, and “crying it out”.
-Paying better attention to the mother’s psychology would help reduce PTSD and postpartum depression / anxiety while broadening our understanding of what accounts for “healthy” postpartum parenting.
+In raising my daughter, I was surprised to find that most American parenting “experts” were focused almost exclusively on the psychology of the child despite the fact that relationships are a two-way interaction — two sets of needs negotiating in a unique way.
+I believe we fail to appreciate the mother’s psychology — her very real pain, her feelings, her needs — in much of American childbirth and postpartum culture.
+There is no one-size-fits-all recommendation for hot topics like breastfeeding, co-sleeping, and “crying it out” because the mother’s individualized experience of it impacts her child’s experience.
+Further, paying better attention to the mother’s psychology would help reduce PTSD and postpartum depression / anxiety while broadening our understanding of what accounts for “healthy” postpartum parenting.

-If natural birth and natural parenting is meeting the needs of both mother and child, then the maternal couple is probably doing well and should carry on with it.
+If natural birth and natural parenting is meeting the needs of both mother and child, then the maternal couple is likely doing well.
 But if a mother feels constrained by parenting expectations that consider only one side of the nipple, then it is not the right way for her.
 I am dedicated to the mother’s personal recovery and journey outside of any ideology or external parenting expertise.

 Boukje Eerkens, Psy.D., QME